aptos-labs/aptos-core/developer-docs-site/docs/releases/index.md

 # Latest Aptos Releases

 This section contains details for the latest [Aptos releases](https://github.com/aptos-labs/aptos-core/releases).
-See the subpages for the latest release for each network:
+See the sub-pages for the latest release for each network:

 * [Latest Mainnet Release](./mainnet-release.md)
 * [Latest Testnet Release](./testnet-release.md)